Skip to main content

 The FDA also plays a crucial role in regulating how testosterone products are marketed to the public.
 The agency has taken action against companies for making misleading or unsubstantiated claims about the benefits of testosterone therapy.

-The “low T” campaigns of the past, which often used vague and unvalidated questionnaires to encourage men to seek treatment, have been criticized by medical organizations like for promoting the over-prescription of testosterone.
+The “low T” campaigns of the past, which often used vague and unvalidated questionnaires to encourage men to seek treatment, have been criticized by medical organizations like the Endocrine Society for promoting the over-prescription of testosterone.
 The FDA’s vigilance in this area is a critical regulatory consideration that helps to protect consumers from aggressive marketing tactics and to ensure that treatment decisions are based on sound medical advice.

 Understanding On-Label versus Off-Label Use